Who is Cole?

 From 1989-2004, Cole was editor and publisher of The Cole Papers, a newsletter on technology, journalism and publishing.
 For more than a decade, Cole was a monthly columnist with Presstime magazine of the Newspaper Association of America (NAA) and was a columnist with the NAA’s late TechNews magazine for nine years.
 In addition, he has been the U.S. contributing editor for Asian Newspaper Focus of Hong Kong, columnist for Australia’s GX Report, a contributing editor and columnist at Publish and Newspapers & Technology magazines in the United States and a contributing editor at Newspaper Focus of the United Kingdom.
 Further, he has been a contributing columnist to The Seybold Report and has written for MacWeek, PRE, Quill, Ideas, the PANPA Bulletin, newspaper techniques and other magazines as well as the NAA’s new media web site, Digital Edge.
 He once wrote a narrative that became the basis for an interactive, online course offered by NewsU, the digital training program of the Poynter Institute.

 A popular speaker and moderator, Cole has made presentations to the NAA (and its predecessor, the ANPA), the National Newspaper Association, the Digital Photography conferences, the Seybold conferences, the America East and America West conferences, the 1997 World Newspaper Congress in Amsterdam, the International Advertising Association’s 1997 European Regional Conference in Kiev, Ukraine, as well as numerous technology user groups and state press associations.

-Cole has been a discussion leader at the late American Press Institute, and was a lecturer at the Maynard Institute’s annual Management Training Center at the Kellogg School of Management at Northwestern University from 1994-1996 and was also a journalism lecturer at the University of California at Berkeley and Stanford University.
+Cole has been a discussion leader at the late American Press Institute, and was a lecturer at the Maynard Institute’s annual Management Training Center at the Kellogg School of Management at Northwestern University from 1994-1996 and was also a university-level journalism instructor.
 He moderated the Harris Seminar series on publishing technology throughout the 1990s.
 Cole was a frequent panelist on the late cable-TV show Silicon Spin; he has been quoted extensively in the New York Times, the Boston Globe, the Chicago Tribune and dozens of other newspapers and magazines around the world.